Conflict Resolution, problem solving, and mediation

 Introduction

-We should recognize conflicts as inevitable, healthy and valuable; not as problems but as opportunities to discover new solutions as we learn to manage conflict constructively.
+We should recognize conflicts as inevitable, healthy and valuable; not as problems, but as opportunities to discover new solutions as we learn to manage them constructively.

-Conflicts happen when incompatible solutions are sought.
+Conflicts become harder to resolve when incompatible solutions are sought.
 Since long-term relationships are important, people and groups must manage conflicts and maintain positive relationships.

 This page reviews four strategies to manage conflict and possible outcomes or resolutions.
 Benefits for conflict management to solve problems and characteristics for a problem solving environment to resolve conflicts.
-Six step procedure for resolving problems and general suggestions for its implementation and some strategies to remove impasses and assist a resolution.
+A six step procedure for resolving problems and general suggestions for its implementation and strategies to remove impasses and assist a resolution.
 Finally, notes on zero tolerance and violence programs are included.

 Four Strategies to manage conflict